E Street Band: Breakup

 In 1989, Springsteen informed the E Street Band members that he would not be using their services for the foreseeable future.
 He had already recorded one completely solo album, Nebraska.
 The last full band activity had been autumn 1988's Human Rights Now!
 Tour.
-Band members started to go their separate ways and onto separate projects – Tallent to Nashville to work on record production, Federici to California, Clemons to Florida, Lofgren to Maryland to resume his long-time solo activities.
-Weinberg, besides an abortive try at law school, was putting together the band Killer Joe and recording an album.
+Band members started to go their separate ways and onto separate projects — Tallent to Nashville to work on record production, Federici to California, Clemons to Florida, Lofgren to Maryland to resume his long-time solo activities.
+Weinberg, besides a short attempt at law school, was putting together the band Killer Joe and recording an album.
 Scene of the Crime included a guest appearance from Little Steven, playing guitar on the Springsteen written instrumental "Summer On Signal Hill".
 In 1993, Weinberg became the band leader on Late Night with Conan O'Brien and remained such for its entire run.
-When O'Brien moved to The Tonight Show in 2009, Weinberg reprised his role as bandleader, and the show's house band – formerly called the Max Weinberg 7 – was redubbed Max Weinberg and the Tonight Show Band.
+When O'Brien moved to The Tonight Show in 2009, Weinberg reprised his role as bandleader, and the show's house band — formerly called the Max Weinberg 7 — was redubbed Max Weinberg and the Tonight Show Band.

 In 1992, the E Street Band and the Miami Horns backed Darlene Love on the single "All Alone on Christmas" written by Little Steven and featured on the soundtrack for Home Alone 2: Lost in New York.

 Springsteen made guest appearances on solo albums by both Nils Lofgren and Clarence Clemons and he joined Max Weinberg, Garry Tallent and Little Steven when they reprised their role as "honorary Jukes" on Southside Johnny's Better Days in 1992.

 Springsteen also continued to use assorted members of the band on his forthcoming albums and projects.
 Roy Bittan would be retained for both Human Touch and Lucky Town.
 The former included a guest appearance from David Sancious while the latter introduced Soozie Tyrell.
 Patti Scialfa also provided backing vocals on both.
 Little Steven produced and played guitar on a remix of the single "57 Channels".
 However, the majority of musicians used on these albums were session musicians.
 The E Street Band was not used on the subsequent Springsteen tour either, although Bittan was again retained and Scialfa occasionally added backing vocals; both were consequently featured on In Concert/MTV Plugged.
 The Ghost of Tom Joad saw Danny Federici, Garry Tallent, Tyrell and Scialfa provide backing on some tracks while Federici, Tyrell and Scialfa all turn up sporadically on Devils & Dust.

 Although individual members of the band played on Human Touch, Lucky Town, In Concert/MTV Plugged, The Ghost of Tom Joad and Devils & Dust, none of these albums are regarded as E Street Band albums.
 Tunnel of Love falls into a grey area and its status is open to debate.